 There’s no question that the Instant Pot has captured the hearts and kitchens of many.
 Just try reading through some of the glowing reviews on Amazon, or joining one or more of the Facebook groups devoted to the appliance.

 1. Replace other appliances

 And making more room in your kitchen is worth something too, right?
-Many IP buyers find themselves sending their old Crock-Pot or rice cooker to Goodwill, thus freeing up space in already-crowded cupboards or on countertops.
+Many Instant Pot buyers find themselves sending their old Crock-Pot or rice cooker to Goodwill, thus freeing up space in already-crowded cupboards or on countertops.

-Tip: If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are Black Friday, Amazon Prime Day or diligent haunting of the shelves of your local thrift store.
+If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are waiting until Amazon Prime Day or Black Friday or diligently stalking the shelves of your local thrift store.

 2. Throw away the takeout menus